lkmill/rek/README.md

 ## Usage

 Calling `rek()` doesn't actually start the request and return the request promise.
-Instead it returns a thenable with "aliases" for all body parsing methods.
-Calling `.then`, `.catch` or `.finally` will start the request and return the promise that resolves to the `Response` instance, just like regular `fetch`.
+Instead it returns a thenable with "aliases" for all body parsing methods, which for all intents and purposes behaves exactly like a promise.
+Awaiting, passing it to `Promise.all` or calling `.then`, `.catch` or `.finally` will start the request and return the promise that resolves to the `Response` instance, just like regular `fetch`.